Cerithiel/cv3/README.md

 TinDog Website
-Built with HTML, CSS, and BootStrap 4
+built with HTML, CSS, and BootStrap 4